cherose-sem/UFO_Compilation/Blog/README.md

 ![down issue](https://user-images.githubusercontent.com/16150075/49698755-65844b80-fbc8-11e8-9924-9f9ed20a6827.png)

 <sub>The image shows the crazy behavior of our Hackernews system.
-The Grafana dashboard shows when the system was struggling and have been down several times, the posts requests from the simulator started failing and lost posts grows enormously, and the so slow loading time to the landing page.</sub>
+The Grafana dashboard shows when the system was struggling and have been down several times, the posts requests from the simulator started failing and became flat while lost posts grows enormously, and the so slow loading time to the landing page.</sub>

 ##### C. Experimentation